Nemophila breviflora

-Nemophila breviflora is a species of flowering plant in the borage family known by the common names basin nemophila, Great Basin nemophila, and Great Basin baby-blue-eyes.
+Nemophila breviflora is a species of flowering plant known by the common names basin nemophila, Great Basin nemophila, and Great Basin baby-blue-eyes.
 It is native to southwestern Canada and the northwestern United States, where it generally grows in wooded and forested areas in thickets and moist streambanks.
+The genus Nemophila is placed in the family Hydrophyllaceae.

 It is an annual herb with a fleshy, somewhat prickly stem growing 10 to 30 centimeters tall.
 The alternately arranged leaves are divided into several wide, pointed lobes.
 Flowers are solitary, each on a short pedicel.
 The flower has a calyx of sepals each a few millimeters long, pointed, and edged with stiff hairs, and there are reflexed appendages between the sepals.
 The bell-shaped flower corolla is white or purple-tinged and a few millimeters wide.
 The fruit is a capsule which develops within the calyx of sepals and contains a single red, pitted seed.